 Neonatal period – 0 to 2 weeks

 During this initial period, a kitten will learn how to move towards a sound.
 Their eyes will begin to open, with them being fully open by 2 weeks old.
-Competition for territory and rank within the litter commences.
+Competition for territory and resources within the litter commences, and kittens learn to experience and cope with frustrations.
 If a kitten is removed from its mother and siblings during this early stage, aggressive tendencies and poor social skills result.